 Family seeks answers in immigrant's death after detention

-LOS ANGELES (AP) — The family of a 27-year-old man who died after a short stint in a California immigration detention facility demanded answers Wednesday about what happened to him and the timing of his release.
+LOS ANGELES (AP) — A 27-year-old man died in a California hospital after he suffered a brain hemorrhage while detained by U.S. immigration authorities, his wife said Wednesday, demanding to know what caused his injury and whether he received appropriate medical care in custody.

+Melissa Castro said she was called Feb.
+8 by an Immigration and Customs Enforcement official and told that her husband had a "passing out episode" while in the custody of detention officials in Adelanto, California, and had been taken to the hospital.

-Melissa Castro said her husband, Jose Luis Ibarra Bucio, was released as his health deteriorated from a brain hemorrhage and while he was in a coma from which he never awoke.
+Castro, who had delivered the couple's baby five days earlier, said she found Jose Luis Ibarra Bucio in an intensive care unit and in a coma from which he never awoke.

-She also wants to know what medical care her husband received in the facility, noting he was initially taken to another hospital and had no prior health problems
+Castro said she wants to know what happened to her husband, who was young and had no prior health problems.
+She said she heard from doctors that he had been airlifted from another hospital.

+She said she also wants to know why ICE had him shackled to his hospital bed in a coma and signed papers releasing him from custody two weeks later.

 "Why wait the two weeks to release him when the state of health was even worse?" she asked in an interview with The Associated Press.
 "I think it might be because at that point they saw that the likelihood of him surviving wasn't high at all."